 Officer Hunter Finchem answered the couple’s call about the incident.
 According to Blake, Finchem told them that in all his time of answering calls about bears, he had never seen a vehicle destroyed quite like this.

-The Jeep has been towed away and is currently being assessed by insurance adjustors.
+The Jeep has been towed away and assessed by insurance adjustors.

-Blake advises all visitors to the Smokies to double check surroundings and always lock car doors.
+Blake advises all visitors to the Smokies to double-check their surroundings and always lock car doors.

 Black bear safety in the Smoky Mountains